Template Haskell tutorial

 To quote a type, add two single quotes in the front of it:

-.
-The quoting convention follows from the fact that Haskell has different name spaces for values and types, and so we must be able to quote a data constructor'MyRecord
+MyRecord→''MyRecord.
+The quoting convention follows from the fact that Haskell has different name spaces for values and types, and so we must be able to quote a data constructor'MyRecordas well as type constructor''MyRecordwithout ambiguity.

 This method always produces names that refer to the thing that is currently